Government of Mississippi: Executive branch

 The executive branch of Mississippi state government is composed of the governor, lieutenant governor, secretary of state, attorney general, state auditor, state treasurer, commissioner of agriculture and commerce, commissioner of insurance, the three-person Mississippi Public Service Commission, and the three-person Mississippi Transportation Commission.
 The leaders of these offices are popularly elected to four-year terms.
 All can be re-elected continuously with the exception of the governor and lieutenant governor, who can only serve two terms consecutively.

+The current governor is Tate Reeves, the current lieutenant governor is Delbert Hosemann, the current Secretary of State is Michael Watson, the current Attorney General is Lynn Fitch, the current Auditor is Shad White, the current Treasurer is David McRae, the current Commissioner of Agriculture and Commerce is Andy Gipson, and the current Commissioner of Insurance is Mike Chaney.
+All of these statewide officeholders are Republicans.

 Legislative branch

 Legislative authority resides in the Mississippi Legislature, which is the state legislature.
 The Legislature is bicameral, consisting of the Senate and House of Representatives.
 The lieutenant governor presides over the Senate, while the House of Representatives selects their own Speaker.
 The state constitution permits the legislature to establish by law the number of senators and representatives, up to a maximum of 52 senators and 122 representatives.
 Current state law sets the number of senators at 52 and representatives at 122.
 The term of office for senators and representatives is four years, with no term limits.